 Therapy: in many cases, the extreme pain associated with complex regional pain syndrome causes mental health issues to develop which, in turn, can exacerbate symptoms of the condition.
 Therefore, it is often necessary to seek psychological counseling and treatment to help prevent worsening symptoms.

 In spite of the considerable success that many of these treatment options can have for complex regional pain syndrome sufferers, there is currently no full cure for the condition.
 In many cases, complex regional pain syndrome is caused by physical trauma, which then progresses to this serious medical condition.
+While this condition can be managed to a certain extent, treatment is often prohibitively expensive without financial assistance.
 At Hach & Rose, LLP, we are committed to helping those who have developed this debilitating condition as the result of another person’s negligent or reckless actions to pursue the compensation they deserve for their pain and suffering.
-Contact us today by calling (212) 779-0057 to learn more about what we can do to help you in this difficult situation.
+Contact the New York personal injury attorneys of Hach & Rose, LLP today by calling (212) 779-0057 to learn more about what our legal team can do to help you in this difficult situation.